godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_format_string.rst

 ::

     print("%10d" % 12345)
-    # output: "     12345"
+    # Output: "     12345"
-    # 5 leading spaces for a total length of 10
+    # 5 leading spaces, for a total length of 10.

 If the integer starts with ``0``, integer values are padded with zeroes instead of white space: